quinor/tspart/README.md

 USAGE INSTRUCTIONS

 Run any of binaries with --help option.
-Sources are available in "tools" directory.
+Sources are available in `tools` directory.